 We all experience fear, which plays out in different ways for each person.
-For some of us, it plays out as excuses we make for why we aren’t achieving the results we want.
+For some, it plays out as excuses they make for why they aren’t achieving the results they want.

 For others, it may play out as justification, being practical or being responsible.
 Fear can be useful because it helps keep us safe, but all too often, that level of safety becomes our comfort zone.